Woutertje/YouTubeMonster/README.md

 YouTubeMonster is an opensource PHP project.
 I created this project for fun.
 If you want to make some changes, for the project and send a pull request, I'll seriously review them for deployment.
 Find some security issues?
 Please submit the issue on GitHub. https://github.com/FuturePortal/YTM

+YouTubeMonster is written from scratch.
+This to make everything so fast and efficient as possible.
+Got some improvements?
+Feel free to fork!

 ### Not live yet

 I'm currenlty working on a projects setup for GitHub, this code is not deployed live yet!
 But it will be!
 Soon!

+# Coding standards

+All Pull Requests should follow the [PSR-2 standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md).
+This will improve the overal readability of the project.

 # Setup YouTubeMonster